micoo227/Michael-Renda-Portfolio/index.md

 ## Stygian Demo

-Embedded below is a demo of my game/level developed for my high school capstone.
+Embedded below is a demo of my game/level "Stygian", which was developed for my high school capstone.
 It was created in Unreal Engine 4, and modeled in 3D using Blender.

 <iframe width="768" height="432" src="https://www.youtube.com/embed/dQw4w9WgXcQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>